-Audience: Scylla and Cassandra developers
+Audience: Scylla and Apache Cassandra developers

-In Scylla, as in Cassandra, SSTables are immutable.
+In Scylla, as in Apache Cassandra, SSTables are immutable.
 Mutations, adding new data or overriding or deleting old data, are inserted into a memory table and this memory table is periodically dumped to disk, each time to a new SSTable No SSTable is ever modified after writing.

 After many writes, the system has many separate SSTables.
 They might contain outdated data.
 For example, different SSTables might contain both an old value and new value for the same cell, or an old value for a cell later deleted.
 That is fine, as timestamps on each value make it possible to decide which is the most recent value.
 However, extra values are a waste of disk space.
 SSTable buildup also slows down reads: different SSTables can hold different columns of the same row, so a query might need to read from multiple SSTables to compose its result.